Grants & Funding

 Discretionary grants are awarded through a process that ensures open and fair competition.
 During this competitive process, grant applications undergo a preliminary review to verify that they are complete and meet the eligibility requirements stated in the solicitation.
 Eligible applications are then reviewed and scored by a panel of subject matter experts using a set of selection criteria outlined in the grant solicitation.
 All applicants are notified of receipt of their proposal and whether or not it was selected for funding.

-First-time applicants who are not familiar with the competitive process are encouraged to take the OJP Grants 101 tutorial.
-Additional information is also available in the Help Applying section of our Web site.
+First-time applicants who are not familiar with the competitive process are encouraged to take the Office of Justice Programs (OJP) Grants 101 tutorial.
+Additional information is also available in the Help Applying section of our website.

-In addition to the funding streams discussed above that support programs and services, OVC also partners with other government agencies to provide innovative services that address the wide range of issues that affect victims.
-The following programs, among others, are making a significant impact by helping victims in fundamental ways:
+OVC also partners with other government agencies to provide innovative services that address the wide range of issues that affect victims.
+The following programs help victims in fundamental ways:

 Grants.gov is a "one-stop storefront" that provides a unified process for all customers of federal grants to find funding opportunities and apply for funding.